hades-rp2010/alishdipani.github.io/_pages/grants.md

 {% include base_path %}

 * **Intel Early Innovation Grant**
-  * Project:  Analysis and reconstruction of music percieved by the brain using EEG signals
+  * Project:  Analysis and reconstruction of audio perceived by the brain using EEG signals
-  * Project Description: The project aims to study and analyse how our brain perceives music which we're listening to and the extraction of meaningful information from the brain signals (EEG).
-Further aim is to Explore Reconstruction of the music using Generative Deep Learning models.
+  * Project Description: The project aims to study and analyse how our brain perceives audio being listened by a subject and the extraction of meaningful information from the EEG signals.
+Further aim is to Explore Reconstruction of the audio using Generative Deep Learning models.
   * Grant Amount: 5,000$
   * Links: [Intel Devmesh](https://devmesh.intel.com/projects/analysis-and-reconstruction-of-music-percieved-by-the-brain-using-eeg-signals)